zemingzhang1/Twitter/README.md

-# Tweeting - Part II
+# Tweeting - Part I

 This is a basic twitter app to view, compose, favorite, and retweet tweets.